jbsee/4thSemesterPortfolio/content/Weekly Progress/Week 35/To Do.md

 ### Reflections
-ML is more project-essential right now, so I've been focusing a bit more on that than DS&A for now.
+ML is more project-essential right now, so I've been focusing on that rather than DS&A for now.
+Also quite a bit of time is spent getting the project underway.